Letter from Dr. Janson: Real and Imagined Risks

 phytochemicals, phytoestrogens, and omega-3 oils are protective.

-In addition to animal fat, alcohol increases breast cancer
+In addition to animal fat, alcohol increases breast cancer risk.

 (Other studies show that high levels of meat and milk consumption